Make it Stick: Learning Transfer and Retention

 For best results in helping employees apply their learning on the job, try incorporating some of these ideas to make the training more effective.

 Good design is all about employees being able to transfer what is learned in one context to an entirely new one.
-Grab this free PDF to help keep you focused on achieving learning retention and transfer in your next training program!
+The goal, then, is for all training to be focused on achieving learning retention and transfer.
+It’s the essential ingredient for effective, enduring, and relevant learning.
+It maximizes the funding spent on training, while ensuring performance that positively affects the return on that investment.